 “Facility Standard of Care” means keeping the Facility Premises in good condition consistent with Comparable Facilities, in good working order and repair, in a clean, sanitary and safe condition, and in compliance with all Governmental Requirements.

-“Florida-Georgia Facility Events” means all Facility Events held on the two days before and/or the day of the annual Florida-Georgia Game.
+“Florida-Georgia Facility Events” means all Facility Events held on the two days before and the day of the annual Florida-Georgia Game.

 “Governmental Requirement” means any generally applicable permit, law, statute, code, rule, regulation, ordinance, order, judgment, decree, writ, injunction, franchise or license of any governmental and/or regulatory national, state, county, city or other local entity with jurisdiction over the Facility Premises.
 Governmental Requirements shall include all generally applicable, relevant, or appropriate Florida Statutes and City of Jacksonville Ordinances including, without limitation, any regulation found in Florida Administrative Code; and all Florida Statutes, City of Jacksonville Ordinances and regulations or rules now existing or in the future enacted, promulgated, adopted, entered, or issued, whether by any national, state, county, city or other local entity, both within and outside present contemplation of the respective parties to this transaction.